-Charge Against Woman Indicted In Death Of Her Own Fetus Has Been Dropped
+Alabama Prosecutors Dismiss Charge Against Woman Indicted In Death Of Her Own Fetus

 District Attorney for the Bessemer Cutoff #Lynneice Washington is dismissing the case of #MarshaeJones and says no further legal action will be taken.
 “In the interest of all concerned we are not prosecuting this case,” Washington says. pic.twitter.com/cTSTmTE9Xz— Sherrel Stewart (@4newzscoop) July 3, 2019

-Authorities accused Jones of starting the fight with another woman in December, when Jones five months pregnant.
+Authorities accused Jones of starting the fight with another woman in December, when Jones was five months pregnant.

 The other woman in the dispute, Ebony Jemison, shot Jones, killing her fetus.
 A grand jury in Alabama initially indicted Jemison but later dropped charges against her on grounds that she was acting in self-defense.